fluks/redirect-link/README.md

 Remember to save if you changed options!

-Propose or share new redirections at GitHub in this issue: https://github.com/fluks/redirect-link/issues/7
+More redirections and you can propose or share new redirections at GitHub in this issue: https://github.com/fluks/redirect-link/issues/7

 ## Permissions